OmarB120/Practice-Repo-FA2021/flpoly_student.md

-## Student Name (or name you would preferred to be called)
+## Omar Bello

 ### Fall 2021

 DSBA student at [Florida Polytechnic University](https://www.floridapoly.edu) currently enrolled in:

-- Course
+- Introduction to Programming Using Python

-- Course 2
+- Introduction to Data Science

-- Course 3
+- Cloud Infrastructure and Services

-- Course 4
+- Analytic Geometry and Calculus 1

 **Hobbies:**